International Joint Commission: Investigating issues and recommending solutions

 The IJC studies and recommends solutions to transboundary issues when asked to do so by the national governments.
-When the IJC receives a government request, called a reference, it appoints a board with equal numbers of experts from each country.
+When the IJC receives a government request, called a reference, it appoints a board with an equal number of experts from each country.
 Board members are chosen for their professional abilities, not as representatives of a particular organization or region.

 References to the IJC have focused mostly on water and air quality and on the development and use of shared water resources.
 For example, one reference led to the Great Lakes Water Quality Agreement (1972), in which the two countries agreed to control pollution and to clean up wastewater from industries and communities.
 In 1978, a new agreement added a commitment to rid the Great Lakes of persistent toxic substances, which remain in the environment for a long time and can poison food sources for animals and people.
 Although IJC reference recommendations are not binding, they are usually accepted by the Canadian and American governments.

 Organization

 The Commission is headed by six commissioners, three from each country.
-The Commissioners are appointed by the government of Canada and the United States.
+The Commissioners are appointed by the governments of Canada and the United States.
 Commissioners do not represent their governments.
-The Canadian Commissioners appointed in 2019 are Pierre Béland (Canadian Chair), Merrel-Ann Phare and F. Henry Lickers.
+The Canadian Commissioners appointed in 2019 are Pierre Béland (Canadian Chair), Merrel-Ann Phare, and F. Henry Lickers.
 The American Commissioners appointed in 2019 are Jane Corwin (American Chair), Robert C. Sisson, and Lance V. Yohe.
 The Commission has three offices, in Ottawa, Washington, D.C., and Windsor, Ontario.
 The Windsor Great Lakes Regional Office (GLRO) was created under the Great Lakes Water Quality Agreement (GLWQA).
 It is staffed by a bi-national team of American and Canadian scientists and support staff.

 Current commissioners

-The current commissioners as of 22 December 2024:
+The current commissioners as of 24 May 2026: